blueimp/Gallery/README.md

 // Move to a slide index with the (optional) duration in milliseconds: gallery.slide(index, duration)

-// Start an automatic slideshow with the interval in milliseconds (optional): gallery.play(interval)
+// Start an automatic slideshow with the (optional) interval in milliseconds: gallery.play(interval)

 // Stop the automatic slideshow: